 Foresight analysis and priority setting are key components of the CCAFS approach to research.
 Only through forward-thinking and planning, can CCAFS guide its investments and strengthen its interventions effectively.
 Read more.

 Through self-reflection and evaluation, CCAFS identifies pathways that lead to real impact.
 Understanding these pathways is imperative if we are to take advantage of them.
 For this reason, monitoring and evaluation is one of the cornerstones of CCAFS research.
 Read more.

 No single research institution working alone can address the critically important issues of global climate change, agriculture and food security.
-CCAFS will address the increasing challenge of global warming and declining food security on agricultural practices, policies and measures through a strategic collaboration between the CGIAR and Future Earth.
+CCAFS will address the increasing challenge of global warming and declining food security on agricultural practices, policies and measures through strategic collaboration.
 The program is led by the International Center for Tropical Agriculture (CIAT).
 Read more.